tale-toul/OCP4baremetalIPI/Ansible/README.md

 This playbook has the following requirements:

 * An [activation key](#subscribe-the-host-with-red-hat) is required to register the VMs with Red Hat.
+The activation key used to subscribe the EC2 is used if it is still available.
 * An [ssh private key](#add-the-ec2-user-ssh-key) to connect to the VMs.
 This ssh key is the same used by the EC2 metal instance, the terraform template injects the same ssh key in all KVM VMs and EC2 instance.
 * A [pull secret](https://console.redhat.com/openshift/install/metal/user-provisioned) for the Openshift installation.
 Download the pull secret and copy it to **Ansible/pull-secret**.
 * In case of redfish based architecture, the network port where sushy tools (redfish for libvirt) provides service in the metal instance is defined in the variable **sushy_tools_port**, it has a default value of 8080.